freeCodeCamp/freeCodeCamp/guide/english/bulma/index.md

 ## Getting started

-There are three ways for you to start using bulma.
+There are three ways for you to start using Bulma.
-You can use npm to install the Bulma package (recommendede), you can link the Bulma stylesheat via CDN or you can clone the GitHub repository of Bulma to get the latest developement version.
+You can use npm to install the Bulma package (recommended), you can link the Bulma stylesheet via CDN or you can clone the GitHub repository of Bulma to get the latest development version.

 ### Using NPM